 - Flowers and trees can grow in dirt paths, and fossils can appear underground on them.
 This does not work on stone paths, however.

 There are so many fun designs possible with all these customization options.
+This and the other ways to customize your island makes it one of the best games you can pick up for you your Nintendo Switch if you haven't already.
 Have fun testing things out and working to achieve your ideal island look.

 Get the best of iMore in in your inbox, every day!